Researchers say the ‘everywhere chemical’ is found in most products we buy, but phthalates in food can pose health risks. Yet not everyone agrees.

 However, that doesn’t mean phthalates are safe.

-In 2006, the NIH’s National Toxicology Program released a study that concluded exposure to the phthalate DEHP could interfere with human development, especially in infant boys.
+In 2006, the NIH’s National Toxicology Program released a

 The cumulative exposure to phthalates, the study found, may have an impact on a child’s development.